 The Death of John Lennon

 A moment frozen in time, the news that Liverpool woke up to that fateful day was truly shocking.
 I can still see my mother coming down the stairs ashen-faced to utter the words, “John Lennon is dead.”
-My sister wept inconsolably for the rest of the day along with many others.
-It was a horrible December day in 1980 and shock reverberated around the city and indeed the world.
-Within days a memorial vigil was organised on St. George’s Plateau in Liverpool to mourn the passing of one of the city’s greatest sons.
+My sister wept inconsolably for the rest of the day, along with many others.
+It was a horrible December day in 1980, and shock reverberated around the city and indeed the world.
+Within days, a memorial vigil was organised on St. George’s Plateau in Liverpool to mourn the passing of one of the city’s greatest sons.
 100,000 people sang ‘Give Peace a Chance’ by candlelight.
-He would never be forgotten but nothing or no one could bring back John.
+He would never be forgotten, but nothing or no one could bring John back.

 A Ghostly Presence